joeattardi/picmo/README.md

 Adds an event listener.
 Currently there is only one event:

 * `emoji`: Fired when an emoji is picked.
-The callback is called with a single argument, the emoji character that was picked.
+The callback is called with a single argument, depending on the style.
+  * If the picker is using the `native` style, the argument will be the native emoji character.
+  * If the picker is using the `twemoji` style, the argument will be an HTML snippet of a Twemoji image.

 ## Development